 When Albin discovered students lacked hope about their future, she implemented an individualized plan of study for each student that included classes to take, potential careers, guest speakers, job shadows and interview preparation skills.
 Not only did the students’ future perceptions and self-worth develop, so did concrete parts of their learning such as improved attendance, reduced dropouts and increased graduation rates.
 Ninety-five percent of her students graduate high school and 92 percent are either employed or enrolled in higher education five years after graduation.

-Albin’s initiatives make a difference in her school, district and across the state.
-She shares her science curriculum with other schools in the district and statewide, and co-authored “186 Days of Curriculum,” a yearlong, cross-curricular and character-building program she implemented at CHSM, which the state shared with hundreds of educators throughout Kansas to adopt.
+Albin’s initiatives have made a difference in her schools, districts and across states.
+She shares her science curriculum freely with other educators, and co-authored “186 Days of Curriculum,” a yearlong, cross-curricular and character-building program she implemented at CHSM, which is also shared freely among several states.
 Albin has presented at state and national conferences about her science curriculum and character-building programs.

 Albin received her undergraduate and graduate degrees from Fort Hays State University in Hays, Kansas.
 In 2009, she earned a Bachelor of Science in biology, cum laude, with an emphasis on cellular molecular biology and a minor in chemistry.
 In 2013, she obtained a Master of Science in Education.